-The End of Year District/School Satisfaction Survey was provided to all onboarded districts receiving FCSS All 4 Youth services at the end of the 2019-2020 school year.
+The All 4 Youth Service Delivery Survey was provided to all onboarded districts receiving FCSS All 4 Youth services in the spring of the 2020-2021 school year.
 Districts identified for themselves who would be best able to respond to the survey.
 As a result there could be multiple surveys per district depending on the districts choice of who should complete the form.
 According to the survey results the respondents included; Superintendents, Assistant Superintendents, Principals, Vice Principals, School Counselors, School Psychologists, District Mental Health Clinicians and "Other" district/school staff.
-Overall the majority of respondents reported agreeing or strongly agreeing that; "All 4 Youth staff are approachable" (59 out of 61), "All 4 Youth staff are easy to collaborate with" (57 out of 61), "All 4 Youth staff/administration communicates professionally and responds quickly to questions and concerns" (55 out of 61), "The referral process, timelines, and requirements are easily understood" (49 out of 60), "All 4 Youth staff are visible on campus" (47 out of 61), and a very small number reported they would like to request a meeting to address any needs, concerns, or to collaborate further" (4 out of 61) which we determine to be indicative of their overall satisfaction with FCSS All 4 Youth services.
+Overall the majority of respondents reported agreeing or strongly agreeing that; "All 4 Youth staff are approachable" (almost 84% (83.8% strongly agree), "All 4 Youth staff are easy to collaborate with" (86%), "All 4 Youth staff/administration communicates professionally and responds quickly to questions and concerns" (88%), "Is the referral process efficient and meeting your needs?"
+(81%), "All 4 Youth staff are visible on campus" (74%), and a very small number reported they would like to request a meeting to address any needs, concerns, or to collaborate further" (2%) which we determine to be indicative of their overall satisfaction with FCSS All 4 Youth services.